leftaroundabout/constrained-categories/README.md

 The constrained version of a standard class `Ξ` is named `CΞ`, e.g. the constrained version of `Applicative` is `CApplicative`.
 Methods and other functions are prefixed with a `c` without uppercasing the first letter of the original name, e.g. `cfmap`.
 Infix operators are postfixed with a `#`, like in `<*>#`.

-The module names are obtained as `Control.Ξ.Constrained`, e.g. `Control.Functor.Contrained`.
+The module names are obtained as `Control.Ξ.Constrained`, e.g. `Control.Functor.Constrained`.